cashfree/pg-react/README.md

 ### Card Payment

-Card payment requires four components: CardNumber, CardHolder, CardExpiry, and CardCVV.
+Card payment requires four components: CardNumber, CardHolder, CardExpiry and CardCVV.
 Optionally, you can include SaveInstrument to let users save their card.

 ```react
 import React, { useState } from "react";